FrostedDolphin/FrostedDolphin.github.io/_posts/2023-09-14-First Post.md

 code area
 ```

-        two tabs over is another way to put in code
+        tab over is another way to put in code

 >this is a quote area